2026 Rules

 There will be three types of cases used in the Competition:

-Cases 1, 2 and 5, as well as the semi-final and final cases, will be traditional written business cases selected by the Organizers from those submitted to an international case writing competition arranged by the Organizers.
-These will be to the best of their knowledge, unpublished and untested.
+Cases 1, 2, and 5, as well as the semi-final and final cases, will be traditional written business cases selected by the Organizers from those submitted to an international case writing competition arranged by the Organizers.
+These cases will be, to the best of their knowledge, unpublished and untested.

-The teams will ordinarily have three hours to prepare a 25-minute PowerPoint presentation to a panel of judges which presentation will be followed by a 15-minute question and answer period with the panel.
+Teams will ordinarily have three hours to prepare a 25-minute PowerPoint presentation to a panel of judges.
+The presentation will be followed by a 15-minute question and answer period with the panel.

-The cases will be released to the teams in 2 waves.
-Teams presenting second (wave 2) will receive the cases 45 minutes after the teams presenting first (Wave 1) have received the cases.
+The cases will be released to the teams in two waves.
+Teams presenting second (Wave 2) will receive the cases 45 minutes after the teams presenting first (Wave 1) have received the cases.

-Case 3 will be a short case where students will be challenged to deal with an issue or situation in a limited amount of time.
+Case 3 will be a short case in which students will be challenged to address an issue or situation within a limited amount of time.

-The cases will be released to the teams in 2 waves.
-Teams presenting second (wave 2) will receive the cases 30 minutes after the teams presenting first (Wave 1) have received the cases.
+The case will be released to the teams in two waves.
+Teams presenting second (Wave 2) will receive the case 30 minutes after the teams presenting first (Wave 1) have received it.

 5.3 The Live Case

-Case 4 will be a live case where senior management of an organization, the identity of which is only revealed on the morning of the case, presents an issue facing the organization that they would like the students to address.
-The company will make a 30-minute presentation to all the students seated by their respective teams in the main ballroom at the hotel followed by a 45-minute question period.
-The Organizers will draw team names from a bowl and time permitting, each team will get the opportunity to ask one previously unanswered question to the presenters.
+Case 4 will be a live case in which senior management of an organization—whose identity is only revealed on the morning of the case—presents an issue the organization is currently facing and would like students to address.
+The company will make a 30-minute presentation to all students, seated with their respective teams in the main ballroom of the hotel, followed by a 45-minute question period.
+The Organizers will draw team names from a bowl and, time permitting, each team will have the opportunity to ask one previously unanswered question to the presenters.

-Teams presenting first (wave 1) will be escorted to their preparation rooms soon after the conclusion of the question period.
-Teams that are presenting second (wave 2) will be seated separately in the ballroom for 45 minutes under strict instructions not to discuss the case.
+Teams presenting first (Wave 1) will be escorted to their preparation rooms shortly after the conclusion of the question period.
+Teams presenting second (Wave 2) will be seated separately in the ballroom for 45 minutes under strict instructions not to discuss the case.
 Wave 2 teams will then be escorted to their preparation rooms.

 6.0 CASE PREPARATION AND TEMPLATES